itsPLK/ps5_lua_loader/README.md

 Fork of [remote_lua_loader](https://github.com/shahrilnet/remote_lua_loader)

 Automatically loads umtx kernel exploit, elfloader, your elf payloads, and Lua scripts.
-Supports PS5 firmwares up to 10.01 (above 7.61 uses [lapse exploit](https://github.com/shahrilnet/remote_lua_loader/blob/main/payloads/lapse.lua), which is currently unstable).
+Supports PS5 firmwares up to 10.01

 ## How to use
 * Create a directory named `ps5_lua_loader`.